chenxcynthia/thor262/README.md

 My hash of OR 3 session key: b'Ce7kp0Q1t+xib2SI6932XKwJHMBLDYVt08b2eEt1jM4='
 ```

-"OR 1 hash of the session key" must match "My hash of OR 1 session key".
-Same for OR 2 and OR 3.
+"OR 1 hash of the session key" should match "My hash of OR 1 session key".
+The same goes for OR 2 and OR 3.

-## 3. Implementation

 ## 4. Real-World Application

+ChatGPT is currently blocked in Italy.
+We use Thor to circumvent this ban by setting up onion routers hosted on international AWS instances and using the third onion router to establish a TCP connection with https://chat.openai.com using the ChatGPT API.